nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Undo a command : `undo`

 Undo the previous command that modified the state of **Class Manager 2023**.
 Undo only works with the commands mentioned below that modifies the state of **Class Manager 2023**, and does not work with commands such as `load` and `config`. **Class Manager 2023** only stores up to 10 modified states, which **resets** after a `load` or `config` command.
-Undo can be used multiple times to undo multiple commands, or until **Class Manager 2023** reaches its last stored state after a maximum of 9 undos.
+Undo can be used multiple times to undo multiple commands, or until **Class Manager 2023** reaches its last stored state after a maximum of 9 undoes.

 Format: `undo`